varspool/Wrench/doc/source/getting-started.rst

 The first thing you'll want to do to serve WebSockets from PHP is start a WebSockets server.
-Wrench provides a simple Server class that implements the most recent version of the WebSockts protocol.
+Wrench provides a simple Server class that implements the most recent version of the WebSockets protocol.
 Subclassing the Server class is
 encouraged: see WebSocket\BasicServer for an example.

 When you're ready for your server to start responding to requests, call